-Book 1 is one of the shortest books in The Analects with just sixteen chapters.
-In addition to Confucius, it introduces five of his disciples including two of his most faithful companions, Zigong and Zixia.
+Book 1 is one of the shortest books in the Analects with just sixteen chapters.
+In addition to Confucius, it introduces five of his followers including two of his most faithful companions, Zigong and Zixia.

 The “young pretenders”, Youzi and Zengzi, also make prominent appearances, thanks no doubt to the machinations of their supporters, who most probably were responsible for compiling the book.
 Ziqin, a much more obscure figure, rounds out the list.

-The secondary values are filial piety (孝/xiào), loyalty (忠/zhōng), trustworthiness (信/xìn), and rightness (義/yì), while the minor ones consist of reciprocity (怒/nù), reverence (恭/gōng), and love (愛/ ài).
+The secondary values are filial devotion (孝/xiào), loyalty (忠/zhōng), trustworthiness (信/xìn), and rightness (義/yì), while the minor ones consist of reciprocity (怒/nù), reverence (恭/gōng), and love (愛/ ài).

 At this stage, I don’t have a very clear idea of what value compiling this statistical data will bring apart scratching a nerdish itch of mine.
 My hope is that it will help me identify the patterns in the text more clearly.
 It will be interesting to see what, if anything, emerges!